doomdagadiggiedahdah/blog/content/blog/bart-homeomorphism.md

 ---

 ## intro! and what this post aims to do
 This is a hand hold-y article.
 This is meant to build intuition around a topic that can be very very complex and can often leave you battered, weak, and frail.
 I aim not to do that!
-In fact, basically the whole article is:

 (Though there ended up being much cool stuff here, so may be worth it for you to come back to later.)